-LARGELY TRUE: Apple has been doing a lot to keep macOS safe from current cyberthreats, employing multiple layers of protection, including basic, signature-based malware protection, firewall, built-in encryption and a backup solution.
-To further improve the security of some of its newer models, Apple even added a fingerprint scanner ("Touch ID") as a means of multifactor authentication.
+LARGELY TRUE: Apple has been doing a lot to keep macOS safe from current cyberthreats, employing multiple layers of protection, including basic, signature-based malware protection, firewalls, built-in encryption and a backup solution.
+To further improve the security of some of its newer models, Apple even added a fingerprint scanner ("Touch ID") as a means of multi-factor authentication.

 To contain potential damage caused by compromised software, macOS employs App Sandbox.
-This technology limits access of the given app to sensitive resources and user data to the bare minimum needed to get its job done.
-All apps distributed via Apple's App store are sent for notarization - a process that scans them for malicious activity.
-Also, before any of the approved apps can be launched, another built-in technology called Gatekeeper verifies their signature and ensures they have not been altered since being signed by Apple or by an "identified developer."
+This technology limits any given app's access to sensitive resources and user data to the bare minimum needed to get its job done.
+All apps distributed via Apple's App Store are sent for notariation - a process which scans them for malicious activity.
+Additionally, before any of the approved apps can be launched, another built-in technology called Gatekeeper verifies their signature and ensures they have not been altered since being signed by Apple or by an "identified developer."